-Weave through Northern Ireland’s rich tapestry of Gaelic history and spectacular scenery.
+Weave through Northern Ireland’s rich tapestry of history and enjoy the spectacular scenery of the Irish coastline.

 Belfast - A city steeped in the history of Ireland, its hopes and dreams and heartaches.